RubenFr-zz/DSPS-AWS/README.md

 [A Safer Way to Distribute AWS Credentials to EC2](https://aws.amazon.com/fr/blogs/security/a-safer-way-to-distribute-aws-credentials-to-ec2/)
 [10 security items to improve in your AWS account](https://aws.amazon.com/fr/blogs/security/top-10-security-items-to-improve-in-your-aws-account/#:~:text=MFA%20is%20the%20best%20way,you%20can%20enforce%20MFA%20there.)

-## Scalability

-#### Jobs partition

-The input files are build so that every line is a JSONObject that contains several reviews associated to a specific product.
-From what we have noticed there are usually 10 reviews per JSONObject.
-However, if somehow one of the JSONObject contains 1000 reviews and another only 5, we don't want for a worker to receive such an amount of jobs.
-For that reason, the manager unfold all the reviews in the input file and sends to the workers several job requests with 10 reviews to process (except maybe for the last request that can contain less).
-That way we know for sure every worker will have the same jobs to process.

-#### Workers

-As we have seen [above](#jobs-partition), the jobs consist in a collection of 10 reviews.
-In order to maximize the task completion, we decided to attribute to every worker 20 jobs (200 reviews/worker).
-That is, if a task contains 500 reviews to process, 3 workers will be created.

 ## SQS Messages